top of page

 WHAT ARE OUR ACCOMMODATIONS LIKE?

 Accommodation in Port Moresby, Mt.
-Hagen, Goroka, Madang, Wewak and in the Trobriand Islands are in hotels that range from 2 star to 4 star and each room has private toilet and bathroom facilities.
+Hagen, Goroka, Madang, Wewak are in hotels that range from 2 star to 4 star and each room has private toilet and bathroom facilities.
 On the Sepik River we will be spending 2 nights in basic dormitory accommodation (bush longhouses) with limited bathing and toilet facilities.
 Each person will have a foam mattress with sheets and a pillow with pillowcase as well as a mosquito net.
-Single supplement rooming requests cannot be accommodated on the Sepik River nor in the Trobriand Islands.
+Single supplement rooming requests cannot be accommodated on the Sepik River.

 Please note that for our journey on the Sepik River, large suitcases cannot be accommodated; please bring a small overnight bag for these two nights.